Should I use my mortgage lender's recommended solicitor?

 'Free legals' have been around for a few years as lenders look for ways to compete - other than just interest rates.
 Free conveyancing was conceived as a marketing product incentive.

-Some consumer champions were quick to put their thumbs up in approval.
-Now that a few years have passed, however, the property industry has been able to reflect.
-The consensus is not good.
+Initially, free legals earned a 'thumbs up' from consumer champions.
+Now a few years have passed, however, the property industry has reflected and the consensus is not good.

-The press has been awash with stories of home buyers and sellers who, rather than enjoying the financial benefits of free legals, have lost time and money.
+The press has been awash with stories of home buyers and sellers who instead of enjoying the financial benefits of free conveyancing, have lost time and money.